lmcai/HGTScanner/README.md

 a.
 The query mitochondrial genome assembly `Aeginetia_indica.fas` (GenBank ID: NC_069194) in FASTA format.

 b.
 List of ingroup families `taxon.txt`, which contained all families of Lamiales.
 The query family is labeled as `query` and others as `ingroup`.
-The label and the family names are seperated by a tab.
+The the family names and labels are seperated by a tab.

 ```
 Orobanchaceae	query